Have you protected your copyright yet?

 Luke 1:52

-8 I will lie down and sleep in peace, for you alone, O LORD, make me dwell in safety.
-NIV
+8 I will both lay me down in peace, and sleep: for thou, Lord, only makest me dwell in safety.

 God preserves all things through His providence (1 Samuel 2:9; Acts 17:28).
 Without His continual care and activity the world would not exist.
 God also preserves His people through His providence (Genesis 28:15; Luke 21:18; 1 Corinthians 10:13; 1 Peter 3:12).